Lunarbits222/Lunarbits222/README.md

 Lunarbits now also on earth have been memorialized  and inscribed as Bitcoin Tokens using q protocol developed by the bitcoin ordinals community in 2024 called Bitcoin Runes and were inscribed  as Lunarbits on August 2nd, 2024.
 The Bitcoin Runes Protocol is not created or authored by Lunarbits and thus Lunarbits are inscribed on a third party trusted Bitcoin inscription platform called Luminex which as of this date has launched tens of thousands of inscription projects on its platform.

-222 commemorates the date of 2.22 (February 22, 2024) in which 222 art, Bitcoin and digital projects landed in a timecapsule on the moo [Lunaprise -IM1 Mission] including the Lunarbits project.
+222 commemorates the date of 2.22 (February 22, 2024) in which 222 art, Bitcoin and digital projects landed in a timecapsule on the moo [Lunaprise -IM1 Mission] including the Lunarbits project

+# CURRENT LUMARBITS TOKENOMICS

 ## Current $Lunarbits Tokenomics:
 Total Supply Authorized 222.222 Million Lunarbits Tokens ( 100%)